txtsd/IdleZPGBot/README.md

 - **Experience System**: Awards XP to users periodically, tracks levels, and announces level-ups in the channel.
 - **Database Integration**: Stores and manages user data in an SQLite database asynchronously.
 - **Automatic User Management**: Automatically adds new users to the database when they join the channel.
+- **Penalties**: Applies penalties for talking, parting, quitting, and changing nicks.

 ## Usage Notes